rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 * Details of any Rust-related events you have been involved with (where applicable)
 * Details of how you participate in the Rust community (virtually or in person)

-We are expecting prospective Rust Fellows to already be active members of the Rust community.
 The responses to this question should help explain to someone who has never heard of you before what your involvement in the community has been.
-We expect you to be able to demonstrate considerable understanding of, and working within, the Rust community.
+For Rust Fellows we expect you to be able to demonstrate considerable understanding of, and working within, the Rust Community.

 We are not expecting the same level of past engagement from prospective Associate Fellows.
 If you apply to be an Associate Fellow your response should demonstrate that you have some understanding of and experience with Rust, and the potential to increase your skills and engagement over the course of the year.